-If you really want to take in all the flora and fauna on the hike (including ghost gums, Bowerbirds, a variety of snakes, and walking stick palms), not worry about getting lost, and hear the full details of the rescue mission from experts, you might consider doing the guided walks with O’Reilly’s Rainforest Retreat.
+If you really want to take in all the flora and fauna on the hike (including ghost gums, Bowerbirds, a variety of snakes, and walking stick palms), not worry about getting lost, and hear the full details of the rescue mission from experts, consider doing a guided walk with O’Reilly’s Rainforest Retreat.
 There are several held throughout the year so check directly with O’Reilly’s for details.

 Where is it?

-The Stinson walk is located in Lamington National Park just over 90 minutes drive south of Brisbane.
-The start of the hike follows the Border Track, which will be familiar to hikers who explore Lamington National Park on the regular.
+The Stinson Walk is located in Lamington National Park, just over 90 minutes drive south of Brisbane.
+The start of the hike follows the Border Track.
 It starts immediately from O’Reilly’s Rainforest Retreat, so parking is super convenient.

-If you aren’t up to a hardcore hike but still want to explore the area, this guide shows you how.
+If you aren’t up to a hardcore hike but still want to explore the area, check out this guide.

 3. Start early!
-If you’re truly dedicated to the mountains, you’ll start walking an hour before first light to make it to Echo Point by sunrise.
-It’s wicked.
+If you’re truly dedicated to the mountains, start walking an hour before first light to make it to Echo Point by sunrise.

 4. Get inspired and read Bernard O’Reilly’s book, Green Mountains.
 It’s his firsthand account of the rescue – a compelling read.